The Principal Dev – Masterclass for Tech Leads

 Using App Signals

-You can define app signals by adding app prop to the root <html> element.
-The app signals is available in all components via this.app.<SignalName>.
-Changes to the app signals will trigger re-renders in all components that use it:
+You can define app signals by adding the app prop to the root <html> element.
+The app signals are available in all components via this.app.<SignalName>.
+Changes to the app signals will trigger re-renders in all components that use them:

 interface AppSignals {